 Con Edison provides more than $12 million in financial and in-kind contributions to students and nonprofits in New York City and Westchester that enhance STEM education.
 Funding includes support for scholarships to students majoring in STEM fields, as well as program support for summer internships and year-round programs benefitting underprivileged and minority students.

-Con Edison is committed to improving the quality of life in the communities we serve.
-Hundreds of nonprofit organizations in its service area benefit from Con Edison’s funding, in-kind donations, volunteer efforts, and other strategic resources.
-For more information, visit conEd.com/partnerships.
+Con Edison is committed to improving the quality of life in the communities it serves.
+Hundreds of nonprofit organizations in Con Edison’s service area benefit from its funding, in-kind donations, volunteer efforts, and other strategic resources.
+For more information, visit coned.com/partnerships.